Department of Information Studies

 Combined B.A./M.S.I.S. or B.S./M.S.I.S.
 Program

-The combined B.A./M.S.I.S. or B.S./M.S.I.S. program in information science and policy provides a unique opportunity for capable, highly motivated students to pursue any undergraduate liberal arts major while at the same time beginning their professional preparation for a career in the rapidly expanding information management fields.
-The emphasis of the program is on the planning, provision and administration of information systems and services in libraries and information centers.
+The combined B.A./M.S.I.S. or B.S./M.S.I.S. program in Information Science provides a unique opportunity for capable, highly motivated students to pursue any undergraduate liberal arts major while at the same time beginning their professional preparation for a career in the rapidly expanding information management fields.
+The emphasis of the program is on the planning, provision and administration of information systems and services in libraries, archives and information organizations.
 A distinctive feature of the curriculum is the stress placed upon user and human as well as technological factors.
-Toward the end of their program of study, students will be expected to combine academic study with internship experience in locations such as corporations; New York State government agencies; archives; K-12 school libraries; or higher education, public or special libraries.
+Toward the end of their program of study, students will be expected to combine academic study with internship experience in locations such as corporations; New York State government agencies; archives; K-12 school libraries; or academic, public or special libraries.

-Graduates will be prepared for employment in a wide variety of public and private sector settings within business, industry, law, humanities, health and human services, and education where they will function as librarians, information systems specialists, information analysts or information officers and managers.
+Graduates will be prepared for employment in a wide variety of public and private sector settings within business, industry, law, humanities, health and human services, and education where they will function as librarians, archivists, records managers, school library media specialists, information systems specialists, information analysts or information officers and managers.

-The department is especially strong in six areas: (1) information and public policy, (2) reference resources and processes, (3) archives/records administration, (4) school media, (5) human computer interaction and (6) information organization and retrieval.
+The department is especially strong in six areas: (1) information and public policy, (2) library and information services, (3) archives/records administration, (4) school media, (5) human computer interaction and (6) information organization and retrieval.

 Students may be admitted to the combined program at the beginning of their junior year or after successful completion of 56 credits.
 A carefully designed program can enable the student to earn the B.A. or B.S. and M.S.I.S. within 10 semesters.
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation are required.
 The Graduate Record Exam is not required for admission.
 In qualifying for the baccalaureate, students will meet all University and school requirements, including existing major and minor requirements, general education requirements, minimum liberal arts and sciences requirements, and residency requirements.

-Additionally, students will complete a minor in information science and policy including, as a minimum, the following courses: I CSI 101 or 201 or B ITM 215; I IST 523, 601, 602, and two additional I IST courses at the 500 level or above.
+Additionally, students will complete a minor in Library and Information Science including, as a minimum, the following courses: I CSI 101 or 201 or B ITM 215; I IST 523, 601, 602, and two additional I IST courses at the 500 level or above.

 In qualifying for the master’s degree, students will meet all University and school requirements, including completing a minimum of 42 graduate credits, and any conditions such as a research seminar, thesis, comprehensive examination, or other professional experience, and residency requirements.
 The combined program allows students to complete 12 graduate credits as an undergraduate that are applied to both the undergraduate and graduate degrees.